FRBNY-DSGE/DSGE.jl/README.md

 # Editing or Extending a Model

 Users may want to extend or edit `Model990` in a number of different ways.
-The most common changes we anticipate are listed below, in decreasing order of
+The most common changes are listed below, in decreasing order of complexity:
-complexity:

 1. Add new parameters
 2. Modify equilibrium conditions or measurement equations